stefanbaur/grannophone/case/README.md

 	- sheet_7.pdf
 	- sheet_8.pdf

+- optional:
-- optional: a template to cut a DIN A3 sheet into four DIN A5 sheets - useful if you're using a lasercutter, as the larger sheets of plywood tend to warp easily
+        - cut_a3_into_4_times_a5.pdf - a template to cut a DIN A3 sheet into four DIN A5 sheets - useful if you're using a lasercutter, as the larger sheets of plywood tend to warp easily
-        - cut_a3_into_4_times_a5.pdf
+	- a3_a5_position_marker.pdf - this draws little boxes in each corner of four DIN A5 sheets arranged in DIN A3 landscape mode - useful if you want to use masking tape on the bottom of your lasercutter to position your plywood sheets (use minimum power/engraving rather than cutting mode so you don't damage your device)
+	- cut_a3_into_4_times_a5_with_corner_markers.pdf - a combination of the two templates listed above

 - the back cover isn't finished yet - a full-sized DIN A5 sheet of plywood is currently used in its place.